zaniluca/corretto/README.md

 // The error message will be "Name not long enough" s := c.Schema{
 	"FirstName": c.Field("Name")
-                  .Min(3, ValidationOpts{Message: "%v not long enough (min %v)"}),
+                  .Min(3, "%v not long enough (min %v)"),
 	// ...
 }
 ```

-> As you can see `Message` accepts passing a string with placeholders like you do in the `fmt` package.
+> As you can see `Min` accepts passing a string with placeholders like you do in the `fmt` package.
 The first placeholder will be replaced with the field name, and the second with the value of the `Min(3)` method (in this case, 3), if the method has more than one argument or none it will have an according number of placeholders.

 ### Composition and Reuse